synedra/cassio-website/docs/start_here.md

 The notebooks currently support the following providers for LLMs:

 - [OpenAI](https://openai.com/).
 In this case you will be asked for a valid API Key.
 - [GCP Vertex AI](https://cloud.google.com/vertex-ai).
-In this case you need a JSON API for a Service Account whose permissions include the Vertex AI API.
+In this case you need a file with a JSON API Key for a Service Account whose permissions include the Vertex AI API.
 - [Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/).
 In this case you will need several parameters: the base URL to your Azure OpenAI resource, the API version string, an API Key, and the deployment and model name for both the LLM and the embedding models.

 See the inserts below for more information on each provider.